Skip Navigation

 A Comprehensive Energy Curriculum

-Master of Science in Energy (MSE), Certificate in Energy, and Certificate in Energy Technology, Law and Policy
+Master of Science in Energy (MSE) and Certificate in Energy

 Available Fully Online or In-Person

-The Master of Science in Energy, the Certificate in Energy, and the Certificate in Energy Technology, Law and Policy introduce students and professionals to the multiple interdisciplinary facets of energy ranging from an overview of energy technologies (fossil-based, renewable, and non-fossil based) to multi-scale energy systems engineering methods, to energy economics, law, security, policy, and societal impact.
+The Master of Science in Energy and Certificate in Energy introduce students and professionals to the multiple interdisciplinary facets of energy ranging from an overview of energy technologies (fossil-based, renewable, and non-fossil based) to multi-scale energy systems engineering methods, to energy economics, law, security, policy, and societal impact.

 How The Energy Programs Work